The K-theory of bisingular pseudodifferential algebras: Introduction

 The bisingular pseudodifferential operators were introduced in 1975 by L. Rodino.
 The bisingular calculus defines pseudodifferential operators on the cartesian product $X \times Y$ of two compact smooth manifolds $X$ and $Y$.
-This includes for example the external product $P_1 \sharp P_2$ of two pseudodifferential operators.
-Together with the multiplicative property of the Fredholm index this was a motivation for the introduction of a general bisingular calculus.
+This includes for example the tensor product $P_1 \otimes P_2$ as well as the external product $P_1 \sharp P_2$ of two classical pseudodifferential operators.
+Together with the multiplicative property of the Fredholm index the latter example was a motivation for the introduction of a general bisingular calculus.
 See e.g. \cite{rodino} and the references contained therein.
-Based on this, in \cite{bgpr}, there is described a \emph{global} version of the calculus on the product $\Rr^{n_1} \times \Rr^{n_2}$ extending the Shubin calculus.
+Later, a global bisingular calculus was introduced in the paper \cite{bgpr}, defined on the product $\Rr^{n_1} \times \Rr^{n_2}$ and extending the Shubin calculus.

-In this note we consider the $C^{\ast}$-algebras of completed pseudodifferential operators obtained from the global bisingular calculus.
-Our main aim is to then calculate the K-theory of these algebras.
+In this paper we will continue the study of the bisingular pseudodifferential operators.
+The first goal is to determine the $K$-theory of the $C^{\ast}$-algebra completions of the global bisingular operators.
+We thus consider the $C^{\ast}$-algebras of completed pseudodifferential operators obtained from the global bisingular calculus.
+Our main aim is to then calculate the $K$-theory of these algebras.

-In the ordinary case of the Shubin calculus on $\Rr^n$ the K-theory is directly obtained from an exact sequence which is induced by the principal symbol map.
+For the case of the Shubin calculus of pseudodifferential operators defined on $\Rr^n$, the $K$-theory is easily calculated from an exact sequence which is induced by the principal symbol map.
 The bisingular calculus by contrast has two operator-valued symbols which take values in a non-commutative symbol algebra.
 We will now explain more precisely the difference between these two cases.

 First recall the construction of the standard exact sequence of pseudodifferential operators defined on $\Rr^n$.
-Let $G^m(\Rr^n)$ denote the classical pseudodifferential operators (operators of Shubin type) of order $m \in \Rr$.
-Denote by $A$ the completion of $G^0(\Rr^n)$ in the induced $\L(L^2)$ norm.
-We obtain a $C^{\ast}$ algebra and the completion of $G^{-1}$ yields $\K_{\Rr^n} = \K(L^2)$ the algebra of compact operators on $L^2(\Rr^n)$.
-Denote by $\sigma \colon G^0(\Rr^n) \to C^{\infty}(S^{2n-1})$ the principal symbol map and $\overline{\sigma} \colon A \to C(S^{2n-1})$ its continuous extension.
+Let $G_{cl}^m(\Rr^n)$ denote the classical pseudodifferential operators (operators of Shubin type) of order $m \in \Rr$.
+Denote by $A$ the completion of $G_{cl}^0(\Rr^n)$ in the induced $\L(L^2)$ norm.
+We obtain a $C^{\ast}$ algebra $A := \overline{G_{cl}^{0}(\Rr^{n})}$ and the completion of $G_{cl}^{-1}$ yields $\K_{\Rr^n} = \K(L^2)$ the algebra of compact operators on $L^2(\Rr^n)$.
+Denote by $\sigma \colon G_{cl}^0(\Rr^n) \to C^{\infty}(S^{2n-1})$ the principal symbol map and $\overline{\sigma} \colon A \to C(S^{2n-1})$ its continuous extension.
 We have the following short exact sequence